opencord/service-profile/README.md

 conventional build of a CORD pod.
 The `cord-pod` style repos work in this way.

-When using the testing configurations like `test-standalone` and `frontend`, this repo can be checked out on it's own on a
+When using the testing configurations like `test-standalone` and `frontend`, this repo can be checked out and run on it's own on a Ubuntu 14.04 machine.

 The directory `common` is not a service profile, but contains various common files and tools that are used by the other service profiles.
 The